pedrogabriel71/Semana-da-Programa--o-2/README.md

 <br>
 .
 JAVASCRIPT/REACT
 <br>
-E foi um dos meus primeiros projetos em Front End/And Was one of my first project's in Front End
+E foi um dos meus primeiros projetos em Front End/And was one of my first project's in Front End